Milk Allergy Diet

 When you are eating out

-Always carry 2 epinephrine autoinjectors.
+Always carry 2 doses of epinephrine medicine, such as epinephrine autoinjectors or nasal sprays.
 Make sure you and those close to you know how to use it.

 Wear a medical alert bracelet or necklace with your allergy information.